steinwurf/gtest/README.rst

 We use Google C++ Testing Framework to test most of our libraries.

-We use Waf to cross-compile boost for the different platforms we support.
+We use Waf to cross-compile gtest for the different platforms we support.
 For that reason we provide the Waf and wscript files needed to build the gtest library.